anonette/lithopia/README.md

  1. **Twitter sentiment analysis:** Combines examples from [Jelastic](https://jelastic.com/blog/node-red-cloud-hosting-for-tweeter-feed-analysis/) and [IBM](https://www.ibm.com/blogs/bluemix/2015/11/analyze-tweets-in-30-minutes/).
 Excellent source is also [Luc Bors blog](http://lucbors.blogspot.com/2018/09/how-to-use-node-red-to-interact-with.html).
 For the node-red-gauge UI telling when to buy or sell LiCoins based on the sentimens, courtesy of [Tim Minter](https://flows.nodered.org/flow/3fa024a69e24d94b4985934ce931aa7d)

  2. **Cryptocurrency charts**: Followed Node RED [ programming guide](http://noderedguide.com/cryptocurrencies-and-node-red/) on Binance node, needs improvement.

+<a name="scanner"></a>
+## Lithopia scanner
+Application for the Lithopia project, which extracts latest Sentinel-2 image for a given area and analyses it for a presence of a visual marker.
+If such marker is detected, the application is triggerring a blockchain contract.
+[More](https://github.com/mt-krainski/lithopia_scanner)

 <a name="hype"></a>
 ## Hyperledger Composer BNA and transactions (JS) deployed on Fabric